 All stockholders are cordially invited to attend the meeting.

 BY ORDER OF THE BOARD OF DIRECTORS

-Robert G. van Schoonenberg Secretary Pasadena, California

-Dated: March 21, 1997

-Whether or not you presently plan to attend the Annual Meeting, in order to ensure your representation please complete, sign and date the enclosed proxy as promptly as possible and return it in the enclosed envelope (to which no postage need be affixed if mailed in the United States).
+Robert G. van Schoonenberg Secretary Pasadena, California Dated: March 7, 1997 complete, sign and date the enclosed proxy as promptly as possible and return it in the enclosed envelope (to which no postage need be affixed if mailed in the United States).
 If you attend the meeting and wish to vote in person, your proxy will not be used.